-On this day in 1809, Mary Kies of Killingly, Connecticut became the first woman in American history to obtain a patent for “a new and useful improvement in weaving straw with silk or thread.”
+On this day in 1809, Mary Kies of Killingly, Connecticut became the first woman in American history to obtain a patent.
+Kies’ invention was described as “a new and useful improvement in weaving straw with silk or thread.”

 Little is known about Kies or the specifics of her patent, which was destroyed in 1836 along with thousands of other records in a fire at the U.S. Patent Office.
 Born in South Killingly in 1752, she was one of many women who participated in the “cottage industry” of manufacturing women’s hats at home in order to supplement her family’s income in the early 19th century.
 Her patented process of weaving straw together with silk made the manufacturing process more efficient and cost-effective.

 While Kies wasn’t the first American woman to apply a new, time-saving innovation to her line of work, she was the first to patent an invention under her own name.
 Even though the U.S. Patent Act of 1790 allowed American citizens to apply for patents regardless of gender, women were discouraged from doing so due to local coverture laws that made it difficult, if not impossible, for married women to own property and titles independently of her husbands.